Resources For Teenagers

 These are sections that address specific issues, identify other resources or provide hundreds of quotes.
 SPECIAL TOPICS

 - If you have a friend who is suicidal

 - If you are interested in thriving vs. just surviving on the journey

-- If you want to thrive or make a difference
+- If you want to make a difference

 - If you’re interested in gaming

 - If you are interested in lots of other resources

 - If you like the wisdom found in quotes from all over the world